 Camping with Kids Checklist

 This is a very comprehensive checklist to refer to no matter what kind of camping trip you’re planning.
+There are so many more variables when camping with kids, so even just looking over something like this can help a lot.

 Camping Gear For Kids

 You can go all out at REI on camping gear for kids, but the main things I recommend are a hat, bug protection, and comfortable shoes.
 They really don’t need other special gear!
+(And consider asking friends to borrow their gear if you have friends who like to travel this way.)

 How do I entertain kids while camping?